adriennebrady/TrackIt/Sprint4.md

 }
 </pre>

-  1. Container: The root container of the user.
+  1. **Container**: The root container of the user.
-  2. Children: An array of child containers.
+  2. **Children**: An array of child containers.
 Each child container has the same structure as the root container, and may contain its own children containers.

 * ####  &emsp; Functionality

 The function performs the following steps:

   1. Retrieves the authorization token from the request header.
-  2. Validates the authorization token using the IsValidToken function.
+  2. Validates the authorization token using the **IsValidToken** function.
-  3. Retrieves the root location of the user from the accounts table.
+  3. Retrieves the root location of the user from the **accounts** table.
-  4. Calls the GetChildren function recursively to retrieve the hierarchical tree structure of all child containers.
+  4. Calls the **GetChildren** function recursively to retrieve the hierarchical tree structure of all child containers.
   5. Constructs and returns a JSON response with the root container and its children containers.

 The **GetChildren** function performs the following steps:

-  1. Retrieves all child containers of the specified parent container from the Containers table.
+  1. Retrieves all child containers of the specified parent container from the **Containers** table.
-  2. Creates a new ContainerTree object for each child container.
+  2. Creates a new **ContainerTree** object for each child container.
-  3. Calls the GetChildren function recursively for each child container to retrieve its own children containers.
+  3. Calls the **GetChildren** function recursively for each child container to retrieve its own children containers.
-  4. Assigns the array of children containers to the Children field of the current ContainerTree object.
+  4. Assigns the array of children containers to the **Children** field of the current **ContainerTree** object.
-  5. Returns an array of ContainerTree objects representing the child containers.
+  5. Returns an array of **ContainerTree** objects representing the child containers.